There is a lot of controversy about whether or not teenagers should still be trick or treating.

 Pumpkin Carving

-Halloween Day is a fab time to pick up highly discounted pumpkins from your local retailer and set your favorite teens imaginations free!
+Who doesn’t love to decorate some jack-o-lanterns?
+Halloween Day is a fab time to pick up highly discounted pumpkins from your local retailer and set your favorite teen’s imaginations free!
 Throw in some stencils and specialized carving tools and you’ve got a fun evening of friendly competition underway.

 Make Halloween Awesome for the Little Kids

-This happens to be a favorite of my teen daughter and many of her friends.
-They enjoy dressing up and manning the driveway, passing out candy, and chatting up the neighborhood.
+This is a favorite of my teen daughter and many of her friends.
+They enjoy dressing up and manning the driveway or front porch, passing out candy, and chatting up the neighborhood kids.
 They’ve also taken over candy duty at some neighborhood houses so parents could walk their kiddos on the candy collection quest.

 Bonfire

 Nothing says fall like apple cider, s’mores, cozy flannel shirts, and jeans.
-If the weather is right, let your kids have some fun outside with all the Halloween fixins’.
-Pump up the music and let them tell some ghost stories.
+If the weather is right, let your kids have some fun outside with all the Halloween fixins’ by the fire pit. .
+Pump up the music and let them tell some ghost stories, play some old-school games, or just hang out and enjoy the night.

 This is serious fun!
 We even have a special Halloween edition hunt all ready for you as a free printable.
 Just click here: Teens and Tweens Halloween Photo Scavenger Hunt (parentingteensandtweens.com).